Science, Technology, Research and Innovation for Development (STRIDE)

 - Strengthen university-industry links in high-growth economic sectors

-In pursuit of these goals, we are administering a grants program under STRIDE to support collaborative industry-university research projects and research exchanges between Philippine and U.S. universities, as well as awarding scholarships for advanced studies and research in the United States.
-We are also managing a visiting U.S. faculty program, placement of faculty externs in industries, establishment of Professional Science Master’s degrees, and advanced technical training for research professionals.
-Under STRIDE, we are also providing curriculum review and working to improve university career centers for sustained linkages with Philippine industry.
+In pursuit of these goals, we are administering a grants program to support collaborative industry-university research projects and research exchanges between Philippine and U.S. universities, as well as awarding scholarships for advanced studies and research in the United States.
+We are also managing a visiting U.S. faculty program, placement of faculty externs in industries, the establishment of Professional Science Master’s degrees, and advanced technical training for research professionals.
+Under STRIDE, we are also mentoring a network of nearly 40 Knowledge and Technology Transfer Offices in universities and working to improve university career centers for sustained linkages with Philippine industry.

-Our experts are also supporting improvements in Philippine infrastructure and helping local universities manage research more efficiently through diagnostics that improve their administration and business processes.
-Working with universities, we are helping develop applied research capabilities and technical curricula, paving the way for students to play an active role in economic development locally.
+Our experts are supporting improvements in Philippine infrastructure and helping local universities manage research more efficiently through diagnostics that improve their administration and business processes.
+Working with the Philippine government, we are passing on good practices from our grant and scholarship programs and assisting in bringing together relevant government departments to form an inclusive innovation strategy.

 Building a Foundation to Strengthen the Science, Technology, and Innovation Ecosystem